Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

    even algebraically, programmatically,..
-  just pump the zero into any other bet beware mind changing big numbers; maybe life shortening, observer paradox,.. karma; i put you in their place, knowing all, and iff you change then "brick" yourself for more the shakuni wager + hot air balloonz + ab meravatar have camogical powerscoutz
+  just pump the zero into any other bet beware mind changing big numbers; maybe life shortening, observer paradox,.. play /consistently|religiously|../ for long enough, and the rest of reality will sync karma; i put you in their place, knowing all, and iff you change then "brick" yourself for more the shakuni wager + hot air balloonz + ab meravatar have camogical powerscoutz